Brionconroy/Tic_Tac_Toe/README.md

 I have tested this game in the following ways:

 - I used the Ad-hoc test in Gitpod while I was making this game.
-- I manually tested the game by inputting in invalid data to the terminal, no errors were found.
+- I manually tested the game by inputting invalid data to the terminal spaces, numbers and symbols no errors were found.
-- I passed my code through the PEP8 validator with no errors.
+- I passed my code through the PEP8 validator with no significant errors.
 - I tested the game in the terminal in Heroku, everything worked perfectly.

 ## Validation Testing